-University Health Reports are due now and will be accepted until August 1, 2020.
-We encourage you to submit your health report, as soon as possible.
 We understand that obtaining a signed health report may be more difficult given the current COVID-19 pandemic.
 Please see our page on the University Health Report during COVID-19 for updated information about completing the University Health Report during the pandemic.

 Massachusetts law requires students to provide documentation of immunity to a number of infectious illnesses.
 The first page of the University Health Report includes demographic information and consent to be treated at UHCS.
 The second page needs to be completed and signed by a licensed clinician.